Lesson 2: Schema Objects

 REAL

-are approximate types- Uses 4 and 8 bytes IEEE storage format
+FLOATandDOUBLEare approximate types- Uses 4 and 8 bytes IEEE storage format

-maximum total number of digits, number of digits after decimal point- An Exact Value type, up to 65 digits precision, 4 bytes storage for each multiple of nine digits
+DECIMAL (m, d)maximum total number of digits, number of digits after decimal point- An Exact Value type, up to 65 digits precision, 4 bytes storage for each multiple of nine digits

 - Unless in

-- Always stores n characters
+CHAR(n)- Number of characters, not bytes, wide- Always stores n characters

 - Automatically pads with spaces for shorter strings